Dytoma/advice-generator-app/README.md

 ## Acknowledgments

 I got inpired by a frontend mentor member when I was stuck on how to use the API to display advices to the html page.
+This is her profile https://www.frontendmentor.io/profile/syntaCorp